 Easy Skillet Country Potatoes, fried up in a cast iron pan or skillet, are such a simple breakfast side dish to make.
-Often referred to as “home fries” you can skillet fry up your potatoes and enjoy super tender centers and crispy skins.
+Often referred to as “home fries” country potatoes have super tender centers and crispy skins.
 These breakfast potatoes are also diced super small and cook fast, like hash browns, and are not a time intensive recipe for such a delicious reward.

 As stated, home fries are usually considered a breakfast side dish (and are savory next to a sweet recipe counterpart like French toast casserole) but they also go great as a side dish when serving full breakfast smorgasbord like sausage hash brown casserole , sheet pan eggs and oven fried bacon.

 Perfect Skillet Breakfast Potatoes

-I mean what’s not to love about fried potatoes as a side dish!
-These breakfast potatoes take about 25-30 minutes to make from prep to pouring on the plate and are also a great dish for campfire and outdoor recipes.
+What’s not to love about fried potatoes as a side dish!
+These crispy breakfast potatoes take about 25-30 minutes to make from prep to pouring on the plate and are also a great dish for campfire and outdoor recipes.
 Delicious pan fried herb soaked potatoes, this recipe is incredibly easy to alter with a change of seasonings and spices to fit a palette.

 Scroll to the bottom for a printable version of this post, including all measurements and instructions, so you can follow along in your kitchen without being on your phone.